-According to Daniel Ciapponi, a Senior Lecturer at EHL, these soft skills are currently missing in hospitality in what he describes a Skills Gap.
-Therefore, developing and honing these skills will give any candidate the competitive edge.
+According to Daniel Ciapponi, a Senior Lecturer at EHL, these soft skills are currently missing in hospitality in what he describes as a Skills Gap.
+Therefore, developing and honing these skills will give any candidate a competitive edge.

 As a general rule, although there are exceptions, the higher the salary bracket, the higher the education level is required.
 However, any career path is worthy of such time and financial investment, but you have to decide whether it is worth it to you.